CIBC-Internal/python/Doc/library/ssl.rst

       SSL version 2 is insecure.
 Its use is highly discouraged.

+   .. deprecated:: 3.5.3

+      OpenSSL has removed support for SSLv2.

 .. data:: PROTOCOL_SSLv3

    Selects SSL version 3 as the channel encryption protocol.